sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "The Void?"
 Dream narrowed his eyes at his counterpart.
 "Nothing's supposed to be able to survive in the Void."

-"You know as well as I do just how many Gasters have ended up there."
+"You know as well as I do just how many Gasters have ended up there.
+Alive if not well."

 "Yes, and look what happened to them!
 They--"